-Taking a few drinks at home, social gatherings, or in a pub with family and friends is part of the daily life for many people.
+Taking a few drinks at home, at social gatherings, or in a pub with family and friends is part of daily life for many people.

-However, many of us are not sure whether drinking is safe or not if you have diabetes
+However, many of us are not sure whether drinking is safe or not if we have diabetes.

 Yes, but with caution.
 While you can still drink, you should know how it affects your blood sugars and how you should be managing it.